How Do Self-Employed 401(k) Contributions Affect Take-Home Pay? And Other 401(k) Questions

 Answer: No, unless you own more than five percent of the company.
 RMDs for this employer-sponsored plan don’t begin until you retire.
 However, this exemption doesn’t apply to your other retirement plans, such as IRAs and other 401(k) plans from prior employers.
 You are still required to take RMDs from your other retirement accounts at age 73.

-Please Note: The Secure Act 2.0 raised the RMD age from 72 to 73 for 2024, and it’s scheduled to raise the age again to 75 by 2033.
-RMD-affected account holders who reach 72 in 2024 (born in 1951) are not required to take an RMD this year.
-They must begin taking RMDs when they turn 73 in 2024.
-Those who turned 72 in 2022 must distribute their 2022 RMD by April 1, 2024.
-The updated legislation, effective in 2024, does not apply to individuals born in 1950 or earlier, who must continue taking RMDs for 2022 and beyond
+Please Note: The Secure Act 2.0 raised the RMD age from 72 to 73 for tax years beginning 2023, and it’s scheduled to raise the age again to 75 by 2033.
+The updated legislation, does not apply to individuals born in 1950 or earlier, who must continue taking RMDs for 2022 and beyond.

 Question 4: Can I withdraw a combined RMD amount, which represents the total RMD requirement from all my retirement accounts, from one retirement account?